eissamonet/React-Portfolio/README.md

 ## Usage

-Users can view my portfolio by clicking on the link below:
+Users can run node index.js in the terminal to start the server.
+Then, they can navigate to localhost:3001 to view the application.